 Denier: From 10 to 80

-This popular Swedish brand makes 100% emission free tights.
+This popular Swedish brand makes 100% eco friendly tights, with net zero emissions.
 They’re knitted from recycled yarn in a zero-waste, emission free Italian facility.
 Further sustainable practises by this sustainable tights brand include the use of environmentally friendly dyes, post-dyeing water treatment and the use of solar power in their factory.